Mifaxav/T480-OpenCore-Hackintosh/README.md

 <details>

 <summary><strong>What's not working ⚠️</strong></summary>

+- [ ] Laggy Audio Jack  `Temporary fix ~ plug in the headphones, open the midi application and keep master 2 to 0/mute and remember to keep the sys pref sound tab open (can be minimised)`

 - [ ] Fingerprint reader  `There is finally after many years working driver for Linux (python-validity), don't expect macOS driver any time soon.`